Access & Support Services

 FM services are available through the Department of Communication Studies and Services (CSS) at NTID.
 You can borrow an FM system at any time.
 For more information, please contact CSS.
 To request an FM system, please stop by the Hearing Aid Shop, Johnson (LBJ) Hall 60-3130, or contact the CSS chairperson.

 FM Systems Installed in Venues at RIT

 Faculty tutors/advisers help answer your questions and clarify concepts and information taught in classes.
-They also provide academic advising, discussing programs and career goals with you and helping you plan your schedule, select classes and prepare for cooperative (co-op) work experiences.
+They also provide academic advising, discuss programs and career goals with you, and help you plan your schedule, select classes and prepare for cooperative (co-op) work experiences.

-If you qualify for these programs, instructors will communicate directly with you using a variety of communication strategies, which may include sign language, spoken language, fingerspelling, printed/visual aids, Web-based instructional materials and individual tutoring in the courses in your program that are taught by faculty members at NTID, and you may request access services for the courses in your program that are taught by faculty members in RIT’s eight other colleges.
-You also may request educational support such as tutoring by experienced faculty tutors, career counseling and academic advising.
+Direct Instruction and Instruction with Access Services: If you qualify for these programs, NTID instructors will use a variety of communication strategies to communicate directly with you in your courses.
+In cases where a faculty member’s communication strategies do not appropriately meet your needs, you can request access services from the Department of Access Services for courses at NTID via the MyAccess.RIT.edu website.
+For courses in your program that are taught by faculty members in RIT's eight mainstream colleges, you also may request access services.
+In addition, you can take advantage of educational support such as tutoring by experienced faculty tutors, career counseling and academic advising.

 Master of Science Program in Secondary Education of Students who are Deaf or Hard of Hearing (MSSE)

 If you enroll in the MSSE program, faculty will communicate with you using sign language and speech in small, personalized classes.